sel8888/harmonic-shape-transform-2026-koncept/README.md

 > <span style="color:green">🟢 </span> *"[ZoomOut] can be used in conjunction with existing initialization techniques."*
 > — Melzi et al., 2019
 >
+> *Functional Maps — 2012.
+ZoomOut — 2019.
+HST — 2026.*
+*Seven years.
+The answer was always one eigenfunction away.*
+>
 **HST is that initialization technique.** +42.3% improvement over random.
 0/99 random wins.